 For financial departments, the first requirement is of course to ensure the operational continuity of the company and their own department, starting with their financial visibility and cash flow.
 But also, by ensuring the continuity of supplier relationships that materialise in the Procure-to-Pay process.

 Digitise exchanges, for more resilience

-Dependence on paper has left the Procure-to-Pay process particularly vulnerable in this epidemic.
+Dependence on paper has left the Procure-to-Pay process particularly vulnerable in this pandemic.
 Most invoices are in fact still exchanged in paper format (up to 70% according to eBillantis).
 This quickly becomes a problem in terms of routing and receiving mail, health security when handling documents is not guaranteed and the presence of teams on company premises is compulsory.
-And when there is always paper circulating to validate and pay invoices, it becomes a impossible nightmare.
+And when there is always paper circulating to validate and pay invoices, it becomes an impossible nightmare.

 Moreover, meeting payment deadlines – and therefore invoice processing – is more critical than ever.
 Any delay in paying suppliers directly threatens continuity.
 If these delays are sometimes intentional and reprehensible, some are organisational, any grain of sand in a manual process rendering it inoperative.